wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.5.7 =
+* Feature: first day of week is now also respected in the datepicker

 = 1.5.6 =
 * Feature: added 2 new filters to influence CSV output: eme_csv_header_filter and eme_csv_footer_filter
   Both take 1 parameter ($event) and should return an array (representing columns in the csv output in the header or footer)